Duane Morris LLP

 Collective Dismissals

-The WARN Act states that “an employer shall not order a plant closing or mass layoff until the end of a 60-day period after the employer serves written notice of such an order.”
-Therefore, an employer which is anticipating carrying out a plant closing or mass layoff is required to give notice to affected employees or their representatives, the State Dislocated Worker Unit, and the chief elected official of a unit of local government.
+The WARN Act states that “an employer shall not order a plant closing or mass layoff until the end of a 60-day period after the employer serves written notice of such an order”.
+Therefore, an employer who is anticipating carrying out a plant closing, or mass layoff is required to give notice to affected employees or their representatives, the State Dislocated Worker Unit, and the chief elected official of a unit of local government.
 Notice must be given at least 60 calendar days prior to any planned plant closing or mass layoff, and there are specific items that the notice must contain.
-If the closure date is uncertain, certain requirements for providing updated notice must be provided.
-Failure to provide the required WARN Act notice can result in significant liabilities to the employer, including back wages and benefits for the 60 day notice period, as well as penalties of $500 per day for failing to provide notice to state and local officials.
+If the closure date is uncertain, specific requirements for providing updated notice must be provided.
+Failure to provide the required WARN Act notice can result in significant liabilities to the employer, including back wages and benefits for the 60-day notice period, as well as penalties of $500 per day for failing to provide notice to state and local officials.

 Termination By Parties’ Agreement